Tiscin/Project_ELK_Stack/README.md

 ![/Screenshots/successful-ELK.png](Screenshots/successful-ELK.png)

 Commands to execute from your Linux home directory.
-You may need to run some commands as sudo.
+You may need to run some commands as `sudo`.

 ```bash
 $ git clone https://github.com/Tiscin/Project_ELK_Stack.git